What is a Kill Switch for AI Agents?

 How fast does the kill switch take effect?

 Immediately on the next tool call evaluation.
-Since Intercept evaluates the YAML policy before every tool call, switching to a deny-all policy means the very next call is denied.
+Since PolicyLayer evaluates the YAML policy before every tool call, switching to a deny-all policy means the very next call is denied.
 In-flight calls that have already been forwarded to the server cannot be stopped.

 Can I kill-switch a single agent without affecting others?